GCSE Maths Topics In Detail To Focus Revision in 2025 (Foundation)

 Building maths skills for the future

 There is a balance to be struck between preparing students for their GCSE maths exams and providing them with skills for onward life and study.
 We must be mindful that the sole purpose of education is not to enable students to pass exams.
-This point has been raised in the most recent mathematics subject report from Ofsted, who have some concerns about the extent to which external examinations are driving curriculum planning.
+This point has been raised in the mathematics subject report from Ofsted, who have some concerns about the extent to which external examinations are driving curriculum planning.

 At GCSE level, a school-wide approach may be necessary, collaborating with colleagues to work out what skills are fundamental to success for post-16 study.
 This will depend on the school’s individual setting and demographic.